Please enable JavaScript to view this site.

 Solution

-The CPQ architect has for the Landing product created a template expression rule that is triggered by changes in TotalTravel and NumberOfLandings.
-To identify these changes two parameters CalcForTotalTravel and CalcForNumberOfLandings have been added to a hidden tab.
+The CPQ architect has created an assignment expression rule for the Landing product that is triggered by changes in TotalTravel and NumberOfLandings.
+To detect these changes, two helper parameters, StoredTotalTravel and StoredNumberOfLandings, have been added to a hidden tab.

 Setting name